Mogalina/youtube-rag-indexer/docs/architecture.md

 Implements the full per-job processing function `process_job()`.
 Updates the job's `step` field in the queue at each stage so `tubx status` accurately reflects in-progress state.
 Also provides `_chunk_text()` for splitting summaries into overlapping chunks before embedding, and `_save_to_faiss()` for atomically appending to the on-disk FAISS index and metadata store.

+### src/pipeline/chat.py

+Wraps `microsoft/phi-2` (2.7B parameters).
+It implements a local answering engine that uses an "Instruction" prompt format to ground the model's response in the provided context.
+It uses `torch.float16` on CUDA devices for performance and memory efficiency.

+### src/pipeline/searcher.py

+Provides similarity search functionality for the FAISS index.
+It performs lazy loading of the index and metadata store to minimize startup time for non-search commands.

 ### src/pipeline/runner.py

 Manages the `ThreadPoolExecutor` and a single daemon polling thread.
 The poll loop calls `claim_next()` to atomically mark a job as `processing`, then submits it to the executor.
 Completed futures are reaped on every loop iteration. `SIGINT` and `SIGTERM` are intercepted to trigger a graceful shutdown sequence: the stop event is set, the executor waits for all in-flight futures to resolve, and the process exits cleanly.